 Anyhow, after high school I went into the Army as a cook, spent two years there, then got downsized in 1993 when they decided to gut out the military.
 I was supposed to be in for 3 years, but in order to save money on troops and college funds, they got rid of anyone they could before they got their mandatory two years that was required to qualify for the military scholarship program.
 Some might think that's unfair.
 Myself, I don't.
 It took me a while to realize it, but really my only purpose for being in the military was not that money. *I* went in for the money.
 God on the other hand sent me in there to get saved, teach me some maturity, and then send me home to work again.
 It's amazing what kind of positive motivator greed can be sometimes. ;)

 Anyhow, afterwards I went to culinary school for two years, got a degree, and then worked in the industry 7 years total (counting my college time as well) before I realized that I really didn't like culinary and I wasn't cut out for it.
 So I then switched my focus to information systems as tech was an area I was strong in, even before I went into culinary.
 I've been working in one segment or another of the infosys industry since then.
 I even spent 9 years as a developer.
 But when the rubber hit the road, writing and systems administration and support was where I felt most comfortable.
-And that's where I am now, working for probably the most awesome webhosting company in the world!
-Who?
-LiquidWeb, that's who!
+And that's what I do now as my primary occupation.

 Now, as for my love and social life, hmm.
 I know some of you are going to ask me that question, so here's my statement on that.
 I'm over 40 years old, and still single as a shingle.
 Aside from a little dating in High School, I've been single all my life, safe for the occasional crazy cat.
 I guess that makes me a crazy cat guy. haha.
 In total I've written and published 19 books in a mixture of genres (Scifi, Christian, Fantasy, Survival, Adventure, Action, etc) and I have quite a few more coming along behind them as well.
 In fact, my pending folder has over 100 potential stories waiting to happen, so I've got plenty of material to work with for the future. :)